daily-co/daily-vcs-web/README.md

 - `start()`

-Starts the VCS composition and renders it on the specified DOM element.
+Starts the VCS composition and renders it to the specified DOM element.

 ```
 renderer.start();